The Age Verification

 It is not only parents’ responsibility to protect their children, but all adults.
 The most vulnerable children in our society are often those whose parents are not in a position to protect them.
 One would have little sympathy for a merchant selling alcohol or cigarettes to children on the grounds that their parents were not there to stop the transaction.

-To ensure that children do not get access to things they should not, organisations of all kinds need to confirm the age of the individuals they interact with.
+To ensure that children do not get access to places on the Internet they should not, organisations of all kinds need to confirm the age of the individuals they interact with.
 Our members provide the technologies that allow organisations offering age-restricted goods, services, functionality and content to stay compliant.